sarah-dennis/extended-lubrication-theory/README.md

 perturbed lubrication theory models (epsilon^2-PLT and epsilon^4-PLT) can be found in the paper.

 #------------------------------------------------------------------------------
-# REYNOLDS, ELT & PLT SOLVERS
+# Reynolds, ELT & PLT Solvers
 #------------------------------------------------------------------------------

 To use the Reynolds, PLT, or ELT solvers, use file reyn_run.py

 1. Choose an Example and set the geometry parameters (args)